test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

 * Level 2 (**recommended**)

   The name of the variant is provided in command line of the RobotFramework AIO.
-This requires an additional configuration file that contains the mapping between the variant and the variant specific configuration (like described in `How does the content of configuration files in JSON format look like?`_).
+This requires an additional configuration file that contains the mapping between the variant name and the variant specific configuration (like described in `How does the content of configuration files in JSON format look like?`_).

   This also requires that this mapping file is known to the test (path and name is an input parameter of the ``Suite Setup``).